srb-/TypeScript-Node-Sandbox-API/README.md

 if getting red squigly lines on import in VSCode try pressing F1 to reload window

 in sugar use .raw to get unchained underlying object

+Look at your old quasar-TS to find the right combination of options for debuggin! orr... use inspect-brk but only after an F5, not on launch!